lykmapipo/kue-scheduler/README.md

 ```

 ## Events
-Currently the only way to interact with `kue-scheduler` is through its events. `kue-scheduler` fires `schedule error`, `schedule success` and `scheduler unknown job expiry key` events.
+Currently the only way to interact with `kue-scheduler` is through its events. `kue-scheduler` fires `schedule error`, `schedule success`, `already scheduled` and `scheduler unknown job expiry key` events.

 ### `schedule error`
 Use it to interact with `kue-scheduler` to get notified when an error occur.